17 Unique Strengths That Give Introverts the Upper Hand

 Yuri Arcurs

 Accustomed to inner reflection, introverts often maintain composure in stressful situations.
 Their ability to stay calm and think clearly under pressure makes them valuable team members in crisis situations.
-This cool-headedness can be a significant asset in high-stress environments or leadership roles.
+Such cool-headedness can be a significant asset in high-stress environments or leadership roles.

 9. They’re empathetic.